Ball Chair: In popular culture

-The ball chair also appear on the cover of the fourth volume of the manga Spy × Family, with Bond, the Pyrenean Mountain Dog owned by the main characters sitting on it.
+The ball chair also appears on the cover of the fourth volume of the manga Spy × Family, with Bond, the Pyrenean Mountain Dog owned by the main characters, sitting on it.

+A Clockwork Orange (1971) featured a scene with an egg-shaped sort of ball chair futon.

-For the cover of American singer Jennette McCurdy's self titled debut album, she is pictured in a pink ball chair.
+For the cover of American singer Jennette McCurdy's self-titled debut album, she is pictured in a pink ball chair.